tainv2002/twitter-api/README.md

 1. Clone the repository.
 2. Run `npm install` to install dependencies.
-3. Create a `.env.development` file in the root directory and fill the blank fields according to `.env.example`
+3. Create a `.env.development` file in the root directory, copy content of `.env.example` and fill the blank fields.
-4. Run `npm run dev` depending on which package manager you use to start the project in development mode.

 # Run
 To run application you need: